Droplet rebounds off a fluid bath at low Weber numbers: Problem formulation

 \subsection{The droplet model}

 The droplet is subject to gravitational forces and to the pressure distribution from the air layer that separates the bath and droplet in the non-coalescing impact.
-The pressure on the droplet is assumed to be identical to the pressure on the bath, as the present model neglects any effects due to the dynamics of the intervening air layer and hence any shear stresses.
+The pressure on the droplet is assumed to be identical to the pressure on the bath, as would be expected in the lubrication limit when the intervening air layer is thin.